What to expect

-Individual therapy sessions cost £60 per session.
+Individual therapy sessions cost £85 per session for in-person, zoom or telephone.
 Sessions usually last between 50 minutes and 1 hour.

 Where will therapy take place?

-Face to face sessions will take place at my practice ‘Nine Wellbeing’, in West Kirby, Wirral.
-This is a discrete and private wellbeing practice within a comfortable and serene setting, and a stones-throw away from the beach.
+Face to face sessions will take place at my practice ‘Nine Teaching Wellbeing Consultancy, Greasby, Wirral.
+This is a dedicated discrete and private wellbeing practice within a comfortable and serene setting, in a detached, single-storey building, which is highly accessible.

-If you are unable to attend face to face sessions, we may be able to meet by telephone, or I have access to a secure business platform for web-based meetings.
+If you are unable to attend face to face sessions, we may be able to meet by zoom or telephone.
 We can discuss any requirements you have for remote sessions, however remote working will require further discussions around confidentiality.

 Nicola Forshaw holds a Masters Degree in Counselling (with distinction), a diploma in Cognitive Behavioural Therapy, and a certificate in Dialectical Behaviour Therapy.
 Nicola is a highly experienced trauma/PTSD therapist and is and is fully qualified in EMDR (Eye Movement Desensitisation and Reprocessing).
 She is accredited by BACP (British Association of Counselling & Psychotherapy), and is also a registered member.
 You can verify Nicola’s registration and credentials at